 (consisting of the Head/Deputy Head Boy and Girl and a representative from each of the Pupil Voice committees below.
 These give feedback about the outcomes of the other committees.
-Led by Miss C. Morgan, this committee has overarching responsibilities)
+This committee has overarching responsibilities )

 Teaching and Learning Committee Criw Cymraeg Digital Leaders Playground Wellbeing Committee Outdoor Sports Committee